luq-mn/Competence/readme.md

 #### Property Value Mechanic

 All properties from the store is held by master account 1.
 This account also purchases the properties you are selling, for 90% of the total value.
 There are a **limited** amount of property, with each purchase decreasing the supply and incrementing the market price by 0.5%.
-You can also **build** properties, but each new property built decreases the market price by 0.5%.
-The value of your owned properties increase by 0.25% each day.

 #### Property commands